 - Integration of the program into the administrative structure

 Why are Employee Wellness Programs so Popular Right Now?

 The increasing popularity of employee wellness programs comes as no surprise for many reasons.
 In recent years the world has not only embraced mental health as a biological need for all, but it’s also recognized the importance of caring for your mental and physical health to function at your highest capacity.

-As society as a whole becomes more familiar with and places more importance on the concept of wellness, it naturally trickles into other areas of life.
+As society as a whole becomes more familiar with and places more importance on the concept of personal wellness, it naturally trickles into other areas of life.
 With all the information accessible to us by a simple Google search, individuals are learning more about the positive effects of investing in their mental and physical health.
 Some companies also implement biometric screening, and testing programs so that they can help their employees gauge their health.